ctfhacker/ctf-writeups/polictf-2015/johns-shuffle/README.md

 ## Recon
 The first shot at overflowing by throwing a ton of `A`'s worked.
 I don't actually know what the vulnerbility was, as I didn't open the binary in IDA.

 Once we have control of EIP, and the fact that NX is on, we have to start ROP'ing.
-Using `pwntools`, We immediately see that we have `system` in our binary, but not the string `/bin/sh`.
+Using `pwntools`, we immediately see that we have `system` in our binary, but not the string `/bin/sh`.
 In order to ROP into `system` we have to have a pointer to the string `/bin/sh`.
 No worries though, because we also have `read` in our binary.

 ## Exploit
 * Overflow the stack to control EIP.